Fees and key information

 The module encourages you to reflect on your own identity, educational possibilities and limitations in urban contexts.
 You will engage with key reading and relevant theories to support this exploration.
 You will look at how the urban environment can be used as a resource for educational enquiry, particularly concepts of place and space and how these influence the social reality of the city.
 The module explores how education and policy in the urban environment impacts on social class, ethnicity, gender, race, language and multilingualism.
 Further, it investigates formal and informal learning in a variety of urban educational contexts.
 Throughout the module, you will develop your critical reading and writing skills and improve your oral skills in presentations and seminars.

-This module enables students to undertake a period of work-based learning in relation to their course at Level 5 within an appropriate educational institution or organisation and to gain credit for that learning.
-Students have the opportunity to apply, to test and to extend the knowledge that they have gained at all levels of their course.
-In doing so, students are able to enhance and extend their understanding of professional educational practice.
+This module enables students to undertake a period of work-based learning in relation to their course at Level 5 in an appropriate educational institution, organisation or setting and to gain credit for that learning.
+Students should have the opportunity to apply, to test and to extend the knowledge that they have gained at all levels of their course in order to deepen their understanding of professional educational practice and enhance employability.

-Students unable to take up a work placement can take the peer mentoring opportunity and gain an insight into mentoring, coaching and supervision together with opportunities to apply their learning to support new C-level students on the course.
-This represents an important first step that will allow students to build mentoring processes as a component into their subsequent professional lives or to open up a specific career path.
+Placement opportunities are shared by the Work-based learning unit, including placements within the university.
+Students unable to find or take up a work placement can request a peer mentoring opportunity and gain an insight into mentoring, coaching and supervision via supporting new Level 4 students on the course.
+This could represent an important first step that will allow students to build mentoring processes as a component into their subsequent professional lives.

 The module aims to give students the opportunity to:

-Note: Students are expected to find and organise their own placement in an educational setting where they get insight into professional teaching and learning practice.
+● Students are responsible for applying for opportunities and to engage with the Module Team/Work Based Learning teams to assist them in finding a suitable placement in an educational setting where they can get insight into educational practice.
 This is very likely to involve a Disclosure and Barring Service (DBS) check.

 This module currently runs: